Rainesroom/ViewPoint/README.md

 # About
-This software is open source and free for all.*
+This software is open source and free for all.* Built with python, by literal fifth graders it is sure to amaze you.

-## Legal
+### Legal
 For more legal info, check the [LICENSE](https://github.com/Rainesroom/ViewPoint/blob/main/LICENSE.md)

 # Installation